kelindar/timeline/README.md

 ### Disadvantages

-1. **Not Suitable for Long-term Scheduling**: Timeline is optimized for short-term tasks.
+1. **Not Suitable for Long-term Scheduling**: This library is optimized for short-term tasks.
 It's not intended for tasks scheduled days or weeks in advance, making it less ideal for applications like calendar reminders.

 2. **Requires Active Ticking**: The library needs active ticking (via the Tick method) to process tasks.
 This design might not be suitable for scenarios with sporadic task scheduling.